hassancodes/SneakScrape/README.md

 #Extra features
 * Added successRate function(to return the percentage of scrapping success)✅
-* ChooseOption() function added that will help the user to parse the style code from a specific index.✅
+* ALos added ChooseOption() function that will help the user to select a specific index from excel to scrape from the website.✅

 # Currently Working: